HPM573/CourseInfo/SoftwareRequirement.md

     2. On the Welcome to PyCharm window, select **Customize** from the left menu and click on **All settings...** (on Mac, it might be called **Preferences**).
     3. Select **Project Interpreter** from the left menu.
 The path to where the python is installed should be already displayed in the text box next to Interpreter or in the drop-down menu when you click on text next to Interpreter.
+If you do not see this, you need to add the interpreter manually.
+Click on **Add Interpreter** and then select **Add Local Interpreter...**.
+From the left menu, select System Interpreter and click on the button next to Interpreter text box.
+Select the folder where python is installed on your computer.
 On my computer it is "C:\Users\ry87\AppData\Local\Programs\Python\Python39\python.exe"
        (note that to find this folder you may need to click on the button **Show Hidden Files and Directories** which is on the top of the window).
-     Click Ok
+     Click Ok.
-    4. In the next windows, we install the packages we need.
+    4. After selecting the interpreter, we install the packages we need.
 Click on the small **+** button on the right.
      Search for **numpy** and select it.
 In the bottom of the page, select **Install to user's site packages directory** and then click on Install Package.
     5. Repeat the previous step for **deampy**, **scipy**, **matplotlib**, **statsmodels**, and **pandas**.
 Click OK.